 At the time the first Atlantic Highlands Master Plan was prepared in 1964, the Borough had already developed as a suburban residential community.
-The first land use survey revealed that the principal land use within the Borough was single-family residential with very few multi-family units.
+The first survey revealed that the principal land use within the Borough was single-family residential with very few multi-family units.

-The majority of commercial activity was located primarily along First Avenue, between New Jersey Route 36 and the waterfront with only a few stores and taverns scattered throughout the Borough.
-The 1964 report observed that at that time retail sales in the Borough were declining and that local consumer spending was increasingly being lost to highway shopping centers.
+The majority of commercial activity was located primarily along First Avenue, between New Jersey Route 36 and the waterfront with only a few stores and taverns scattered throughout the rest of the Borough.
+The 1964 report observed that retail sales in the Borough were declining and that local consumer spending was increasingly being lost to highway shopping centers.
 The report also noted that eight stores located along First Avenue were vacant at the time of the survey.

 All other land use categories comprised a significantly small percentage of the total developed land area within the Borough, with the exception of vacant land.
-Although the 1964 report indicated vacant land comprised over 15 percent of the Borough's total land area, it noted that the majority of the vacant land was unsuitable for development.
+Although the 1964 report indicated vacant land comprised over 15 percent of the Borough's total land area, it also noted that the majority of the vacant land was unsuitable for development.

 Compared to 1964, the existing land uses in the Borough in 2006 continued to be comprised predominately of single family residential uses.
-In 2016 single family residential accounted for 59.2 percent of the total land area.
-Commercial uses, including retail, restaurants and personal services particularly along the First Avenue corridor, consist of 6.5 percent of the total land area.
-The other major category of land use is "public property" which consisted of 7.0 percent of the total land area.
+In 2016 single-family residences accounted for 53.9 percent of the total land area.
+Commercial uses, including retail, restaurants and personal services particularly along the First Avenue corridor, consist of 5.8 percent of the total land area.
+The other major category of land use is "public property" which consisted of 6.7 percent of the total land area.
+The major categories of existing land uses are described below: